GhostInTheSteiner/Composition-Compass-Legacy/README.md

 #### Listen to...
-Asks for an item to listen to, and opens Musicolet along with a local "Station Control" user interface afterwards:
+Asks for an item to listen to, and opens Musicolet along with a local "Station Control" user interface afterwards.

 The following **items** are available: